Deadline: September 24, 2019 (5pm EST)

-The purpose of the Program is to fund original digital video for online distribution, specifically the production of scripted scripted non-fiction (i.e. documentary and lifestyle/factual programming).
+The purpose of the Program is to fund premium, original, digital video for online distribution, specifically the production of scripted scripted non-fiction (i.e. documentary and lifestyle/factual programming).

-Producer at the time of application must have one of the following:
+e.
+Producer must have one of the following:

-- A license agreement with a digital platform accessible to Canadians (Canadian or foreign-owned).
+(ii) A license agreement with a digital platform accessible to Canadians (Canadian or foreign-owned).

-- At the time of application Producer will provide evidence that at least 10% of the budget is financed in cash by a third party.
+(ii) Evidence that at least 10% of the budget is financed in cash by a third party.